turingschool/curriculum/source/level_1/jsattend.markdown

   end
 ```

 Then change the line at the bottom of your program from `jsa.print_zipcodes` to `jsa.output_data`.
-Run the program, check that no errors were generated, then look in your project folder and you should see a file "event_attendees_clean.csv".
+Run the program, check that no errors were generated, then look in your project folder and you should see a file 'event_attendees_clean.csv'.

 Open that file (with Excel, Numbers, OpenOffice, or a text editor) and see that it looks like the original -- almost.
 It's missing the headers.